 The contribution from the FRB host galaxies to the observed \rmobs~remains highly uncertain.
-Previous studies analyzing the FRB RMs did not have information about the foreground large scale structures (LSS) and galactic halos, attributing all the extragalactic RM (after subtracting the contribution from the Milky Way) to the FRB hosts.
-Moreover, some previous works assumed that all of the host contribution arises only from the ISM or local FRB environment, ignoring potential contributions from the extended halo of the host galaxy \citep[e.g.,][]{mannings2023}.
-In this work, we attempt to explicitly model both the halo and local contributions from the FRB hosts, employing the following model:
+Previous studies analysing the FRB RMs did not have information about the foreground large-scale structures (LSS) and galactic halos, attributing all the extragalactic RM (after subtracting the contribution from the Milky Way) to the FRB hosts.
+Moreover, some previous works assumed that all of the host contribution arises only from the ISM or local FRB environment, ignoring potential contributions from the extended halo of the host galaxy \citep[e.g.][]{mannings2023}.
+In this work, we attempted to explicitly model both the halo and local contributions from the FRB hosts, employing the following model:

 where \rmhhost~describes the contribution from the halo of the FRB host galaxy, and \rmlhost~denotes the contribution from the FRB progenitor itself and/or the ISM environment of the host galaxy, in which the progenitor resides.
-Here, similar to the foreground galaxies, we rescale \rmhost~to the observer frame by a factor $\left( 1+z_{\rm host}\right)^{-2}$.
+Here, similarly to the foreground galaxies, we rescaled \rmhost~to the observer frame by a factor of $\left( 1+z_{\rm host}\right)^{-2}$.
 In what follows, we describe the calculation of each of these terms separately.

-\subsubsection{The Host Halo}
+\subsubsection{The host halo}

-In order to estimate the \rmhhost~for a given FRB in our sample, we follow the discussion in Section~\ref{sec:rm_halos} and similarly adopt the mNFW model.
-We utilize publicly available estimates of the host stellar masses from \cite{gordon2023} to describe their halo radial density profiles $\rho_b\left( r\right)$.
-We then obtain the value of the \rmhhost~by integrating $\rho_b\left( r\right)$ using eq.~\ref{eq:rm_halo}.
-However, contrary to the \rmhalo~case, we integrate only over the half of the host halo as
+In order to estimate the \rmhhost~for a given FRB in our sample, we followed the discussion in Section~\ref{sec:rm_halos} and similarly adopted the mNFW model.
+We utilised publicly available estimates of the host stellar masses from \cite{gordon2023} to describe their halo radial density profiles $\rho_b\left( r\right)$.
+We then obtained the value of the \rmhhost~by integrating $\rho_b\left( r\right)$ using Eq.~\ref{eq:rm_halo}.
+However, contrary to the \rmhalo~case, we assumed that FRB is located inside the disc of the host galaxy and only integrated over the half of the host halo as

 where \bhosts~is the the average strength of the total magnetic field in the halos of the FRB hosts in units of $\mu G$, and it is another free parameter considered in this work.
-Similar to discussion in Section~\ref{sec:rm_halos}, we assume \bhosts\ is constant with respect to location $r$ in the halo. $\alpha_{\rm hh}$ is the angle between the direction of the \bhosts~vector and the line-of-sight.
+Similar to discussion in Section~\ref{sec:rm_halos}, we assume \bhosts\ is constant with respect to location $r$ in the halo. $\alpha_{\rm hh}$ is the angle between the direction of the \bhosts~vector and the line of sight.